checksum tricks and tips

 Because checksum can so accurately inform you of changes in files, it can function as an excellent ad-hoc installer watcher.
 All you do is create a root checksum for the area you would like to watch.
 Run the installer.
 And afterwards, verify the checksum.
 If anything has changed, checksum will let you know about it, with the option to log the list to funky XHTML or plain text.

-Similarly, checksum can be utilized in any situation where you need to know about changed files.
-You can even use it to compare registry files, one exported before, the other after an install or other process.
-If the hashes match, there's no need to look further.
+checksum can be utilized in any situation where you need to know about changed files.
+You can even use it to compare registry files, one exported before, the other after.
+If the hashes match, there's no need to investigate further.

 checksum's custom command-line switches..